 Best Lung Cancer Treatment In India

-Lung cancer is the third most frequent kind of cancer in the India.
-It is caused by unregulated growth of dangerous cells in your lungs.
-Surgery, chemotherapy, immunotherapy, radiation, and targeted medications are among the treatments available.
+Surgery, chemotherapy, immunotherapy, radiation, and targeted medications are among the best lung cancer treatment options.
 Screening is advised if you are at high risk.
 Treatment advances have resulted in a considerable decrease in lung cancer fatalities in recent years.

 What exactly is lung cancer?